Finite rigid sets of the non-separating curve complex: Finite rigid sets for punctured surfaces

-Next, we may use the same argument of Lemma \ref{lemma:aaa} to detect the following intersections: \begin{itemize} \item intersection of curves in $U\cup D$ with curves in $P$, \item intersections of curves in $Pl$ with curves in $P$, \item intersections of curves in $Pr$ with curves in $P$, and \item $c_k$ with curves in $P$ for $k\in \{2, \dots,g-1\}$. \end{itemize} The arcs that these intersections yield characterize the image by $\phi$ of curves in $U$, $D$ and $\{c_2,\dots, c_{g-1}\}$.
-Now, by composing with Dehn twists along $P$, we may assume $\phi$ fixes the curves in $U$, $D$ and $\{c_2,\dots, c_{g-1}\}$ (see Lemma \ref{lemma:aaa} for an analogous argument).
-It follows that $Pl$ and $Pr$ are also fixed.
+Next, using the same arguments as in lemmas \ref{lemma:intersections_1}, \ref{lemma:aux10} and \ref{lemma:detect_intersection_closed}, we detect the following intersections: \begin{itemize} \item intersection of curves in $U\cup D$ with curves in $P$, \item intersections of curves in $Pl$ with curves in $P$, \item intersections of curves in $Pr$ with curves in $P$, and \item $c_k$ with curves in $P$ for $k\in \{2, \dots,g-1\}$. \end{itemize} Notice that we can now use the proof of Lemma \ref{lemma:aaa} to produce a mapping class that coincides with $\phi$ on the curves of $U$, $D$ and $\{c_2,\dots, c_{g-1}\}$.
+Thus, we may assume these curves are fixed by $\phi$.